Østerport railway station: Services

 The station is served by some InterCity services across Denmark, regular and frequent regional train services to and from Zealand and southern Sweden, as well as commuter rail services on the S-train network.
 By 2019, the service was included the Copenhagen Metro as well (future line M4).

-The metro station
+Metro station

 The Copenhagen Metro line M3 (opened 2019) on the City Circle Line serves another station called Østerport.
 The metro station is located under the street Østbanegade with the staircase towards Østerport station.
 Another line M4 later supplement line M3, going to Nordhavn and Ny Ellebjerg.
 A subway between the metro platforms to Østerport station is in operating.

-Service

-Cultural references
+Services

+Ridership

+According to the Østtællingen in 2008:

+In popular culture

-Østerport station is seen at 1:24:15 (track 13) and again at 1:24:48 /track 5/) in the 1975 Olsen-banden film The Olsen Gang on the Track.
+Østerport station is seen at 1:24:15 (track 13) and again at 1:24:48 /track 5/) in the 1975 Olsen Gang film The Olsen Gang on the Track.